mistu7debnath/study-planner/README.md

 ## 📖 Project Overview:

-Smart Study Planner is a beginner-friendly front-end project that focuses on solving a real student problem — lack of planning and poor time management.
+Smart Study Planner is a beginner-friendly front-end project that focuses on solving a real life student problem — lack of planning and poor time management.

 It provides a clean and simple interface where students can structure their day, set goals, and stay consistent with their study routine.